terminalcloud/apps/docs/hesk.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Hesk Admin login" and login with the credentials provided (see below).
+Access the admin section by clicking to "Check your installation here" and login with the credentials provided (see below).

 ### Credentials